FREE open day for our special places

 We encourage you, with your friends and family, to join us and discover the amazing work that goes on behind the scenes conserving collections and caring for spectacular landscapes, grand mansions and beautiful gardens.

 There is something for all the family to enjoy at Florence Court, set against a beautiful backdrop of mountains and forests.
 You can also savour the stately grandeur of Castle Coole with its Lake Walk carpeted in stunning snowdrops.
 Or escape to the breathtaking Crom Demesne, set in the tranquil landscape of Upper Lough Erne.

 The magnificent Mount Stewart House is open free flow 11am to 5pm - come and see some of the 15,000 items in this stunning collection.
 Get some fresh air and explore the six miles of trails and visit our natural play area.
 Have a cup of tea or a bite to eat in the tea-room and pop into the shop for some spring themed retail therapy.

 Mount Stewart is also looking to recruit some house volunteers - if you are interested in finding out more, please speak to one of the team in the house.

 Also on the shores of Strangford Lough is Castle Ward, with miles of walking and cycling trails and stunning views.
-Explore the ground floor of the house with a free-flow tour, enjoy Mother's day colouring in in the barn and find out more about you can get involved at the Annual Volunteer Open Day taking place from 11am- 4pm in the theatre.
+Explore the ground floor of the house with a free-flow tour, enjoy children's activities in the barn and find out more about you can get involved at the property as a volunteer.

 Nearby, Rowallane Garden in Saintfield is a captivating natural garden with a dazzling variety of rare trees and shrubs from across the globe.
 Pick up a copy of our new spring walk and see what you can spot.